-Core Inflation Rate MoM in the United States increased to 0.30 percent in January from 0.20 percent in December of 2025.
+Core Inflation Rate MoM in the United States remained unchanged at 0.20 percent in March.
 Core Inflation Rate MoM in the United States averaged 0.30 percent from 1957 until 2026, reaching an all time high of 1.40 percent in August of 1974 and a record low of -0.50 percent in April of 2020.
 This page includes a chart with historical data for the United States Core Inflation Rate MoM.
-United States Core Inflation Rate MoM - data, historical chart, forecasts and calendar of releases - was last updated on March of 2026.
+United States Core Inflation Rate MoM - data, historical chart, forecasts and calendar of releases - was last updated on April of 2026.

-Core Inflation Rate MoM in the United States increased to 0.30 percent in January from 0.20 percent in December of 2025.
+Core Inflation Rate MoM in the United States remained unchanged at 0.20 percent in March.
 Core Inflation Rate MoM in the United States is expected to be 0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the United States Core Inflation Rate MoM is projected to trend around 0.20 percent in 2027, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast